Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: General set up and proof of Theorem

-To keep the notation concise, we write $\cG_\beta=\cG_{\beta,\rho,g}(\mathcal{X},\mathcal{U})$ and denote its law by $\P_\beta$ and its expectation by \(\E_\beta\).
-Due to our a priori ordering of the vertices by their locations, one may think of \(\mathcal{X}\) as a marked lattice by considering the vertices' indices instead of their actual locations on the real line.
-Our proofs therefore apply immediately to $\Z$-based versions of the model as well.
-Our central requirement on the point process $\eta$ is the following regularity condition:
+To keep the notation concise, we write $\cG_\beta=\cG_{\beta,\rho,g}(\xi_0)$.
+Note that this graph has the same law as the previous one if \(\eta\) is a Poisson process, justifying the slight abuse of notation.
+Due to our a priori ordering of the vertices by their locations, one may think of \(\mathscr{X}_0\) as a marked lattice by considering the vertex indices instead of their actual locations on the real line.
+Our proofs therefore apply immediately to $\Z$-based versions of the model as well. {Indeed, the lattice can formally be viewed as a renewal process with all inter-point distances equal to one (or i.i.d.\ geometrically distributed in case of a Bernoulli-site percolated lattice).} However, note that even though we define the model using a specific ordering of $\eta_0$, the distribution of $\cG_\beta$ is independent of the chosen order.